Optimizing Strongly Interacting Fermionic Hamiltonians: Introduction

 In addition to being describable in physics terms, a fermionic optimization can be posed rather similarly to~\eqref{CSP}, but with the following differences: First, the indeterminates $\X_j$ are to be assigned \emph{self-adjoint matrices}, rather than numbers, and it is required that they pairwise \emph{anticommute}.
 Such matrices are known as Majorana operators.
 Second, the quantity to be maximized is the largest \emph{eigenvalue} of the resulting matrix.
 Thus a typical fermionic optimization problem may be stated as follows:

 where $\Id$ denotes the identity operator.\footnote{We remark that this problem is only physically natural if $q$ is even.
-One should also arrange for $h$ to be self-adjoint and hence have real eigenvalues; this occurs, e.g., if $q$ is a multiple of $4$ and each $a_S$ is real.} The particular case of $q = 4$ corresponds to finding the binding energy of a molecule with $2$-body interactions, and is therefore one of the most basic computational tasks in quantum chemistry.
+One should also arrange for $h$ to be self-adjoint and hence have real eigenvalues; this occurs, e.g., if $q$ is a multiple of $4$ and each $a_S$ is real.}

+Although \eqref{FCSP} as phrased involves searching over all valid matrix-assignments for the~$\X_j$'s, this is not the standard viewpoint in physics.
+Rather (as is reviewed in \Cref{sec:represents}), it is without loss of generality to fix a particular canonical assignment of $D$-dimensional ``gamma matrices'' $\gamma_j$ to the~$\X_j$'s, where $D = 2^{n/2}$.
+Thus~$h$, termed the ``Hamiltonian'' in physics, may be thought of as an implicitly-represented matrix of exponentially large dimension, and the only task is to determine its largest eigenvalue.
+To recall some further physics terminology, the expectation value of the matrix~$h$ in some pure quantum state~$\ket{\psi}$ --- i.e., the value of vector $\ket{\psi}$ under~$h$'s quadratic form --- is called its ``energy''.
+Usually in physics one is concerned with the smallest possible energy, termed the ground state energy, but we will follow the computer science convention of seeking the maximum eigenvalue.
+(Of course, these are equivalent upon replacing~$h$ by~$-h$.)